 “The numbers we have for the seminar are positive.
 It represents an excellent opportunity to get the two parties together and get some insights from those who are already engaged in such partnerships, and to get a banker’s overview on what constitutes a successful equity partnership,” he said.

-Duncan Ross said at a time when many may be struggling to borrow the full amount needed for a property, and succession options may also appear limited, an equity partnership arrangement could prove a practical alternative for families to consider if they were wanting to retain family ownership of the property.
+Nick Hawken said at a time when new entrants may be struggling to borrow the full amount needed for a property, and succession options may also appear limited, an equity partnership arrangement could prove a practical alternative for families to consider if they were wanting to retain family ownership of the property.

-Current equity farm owner Sam Robinson will offer his experience as a sheep and beef case study, while equity farm manager Tom Bowie will share his experiences on his successful Wairarapa farming entity.
+Current equity farm owner Sam Robinson will offer his experience as a sheep and beef case study, alongside equity managers who will be sharing their experiences.